ry05/ry05.github.io/work_to_be_added.md

 - Wall crack detection
 - Chocolate Bar Analysis

+### Project Structure
+In this page, you can find all the data-related projects that I have worked on.
+I have organized each project as follows :
+- The Abstract OR The Project Overview
+- The Project Writeup
+- The Code Repository
+- The Presentation Content (If any)
+- Live Demo (If any)

 # Prospective Sections to be Added
 - 5 Days of Skill Building